Manea-Alex/Project_Calculator/README.md

-The start of the Calculator Project
+The start of the Calculator Project test